A brief analysis of the fifth-century tongues of Pentecost text by Basil of Seleucia.

-The complexity resides in the fact the writer assumes a basic knowledge and background to the first Pentecost that is not shared by the modern reader.
+The complexity resides in the fact the writer assumes a piece of basic knowledge and background to the first Pentecost that is not shared by the modern reader.

-Basil of Seleucia was the bishop of a region titled, Seleucia in Isauria – today a south central Turkish coastal town known as Silifke.
-His writing style has thought to be greatly influenced by John Chrysostom,1 but a connection cannot be made when it comes to the doctrine of tongues.
+Basil of Seleucia was the bishop of a region titled, Seleucia in Isauria – today a south-central Turkish coastal town that is known as Silifke.
+History ascribes him greatly influenced by John Chrysostom,1 but is difficult to make a direct connection when it comes to the doctrine of tongues.
 Chrysostom’s view was minimal, while Basil’s was extensive.

 There is no doubt that Basil believed the tongues of Pentecost to revolve around the miracle of language and sound.
 He believed the purpose of this outward grace was for the proclamation of the Gospel throughout all the nations.
 The question of how Basil thought this miracle occurred is puzzling.
 He stitched three different opinions on the mechanics behind the miracle into one narrative without completely resolving the tensions between them.

 It follows in a similar thought pattern found in Gregory Nazianzus’ work on the subject.
 Whereas Nazianzus posited two interpretations, one being a miracle of speech, and the other of hearing2 — though Basil’s second has little to do with a miracle of hearing but on the producing of a divine sound.

-The reader could understand it as the restoration of the primordial language that first was spoken before the fall of Babel.
+The reader could understand it as the restoration of the primordial language theory.
+There was one common language before the fall of Babel.
 The theory proceeds from this that the human mind has never lost the capacity to understand the sound heard.
-And when this first language was revived, those of every linguistic background understood it.
+When the audience heard the sound of this language, those of every linguistic background understood it.

 However, towards the end of the text, the emphasis shifts to the instantaneous ability to speak in a foreign language, but it is not entirely clear.